"

 Natural Convection

 We know that conduction is reduced across a double pane window because the thermal conductivity of air is exceptionally low, but the air gap in a double pane windows is typically only about 2 cm.
-Considering that the rate of heat transfer by conduction decreases as the thickness of the air layer increases, why don’t double pane windows have a much larger gap?
+Considering the rate of heat transfer by conduction decreases as the thickness of the air layer increases, why don’t double pane windows have a much larger gap?
 Why not minimize conduction by making the gap almost the full thickness of the wall?
 Natural convection is the answer to that question.
 Natural convection is transfer of heat due to fluid movement caused by thermal expansion of the fluid itself, rather than by external factors such as wind.
 For example, you warm the air next to your skin and that air expands.
 After expanding, that same mass of air now has a larger volume, thus by definition it has a lower density.
 Being less dense than the surrounding cooler air, the warm air will float upward, as you can see in the previous thermal image of a person’s hand.
 (To remind yourself why the warmer and less dense air will rise, see the earlier chapter on buoyant forces).

-As the warmed air rises away from the skin it is replaced by cool air moving in from each side of the warm surface, which is then warmed before rising, creating a cyclic flow pattern known as a convection cell.
+As the warmed air rises away from the skin it is replaced by cool air moving in from each side of the warm surface, which is then warmed and rises, creating a cyclic flow pattern known as a convection cell.
 Overall the convection cells transport thermal energy away from the skin (or any warm object).
+Using double pane windows with a large air gap would allow for large convection cells to form and those cells would efficiently transfer thermal energy across the gap.
+Keeping the gaps size small prevents large convection cells from forming.

 Everyday Examples: Down, double-pane windows, fiberglass and fur